 Impressions of Sheshnag, the Hindu snake god, can be seen on the ceiling of the cave.
 A hollow in the centre of the cave, symbolising Shiva's 'Jata' or knot of matted hair, can also be seen.

 The Shalimar Garden, built by Emperor Jahangir for his wife Nur Jahan in the year 1616, is a popular tourist site.
 Another garden named Faiz Baksh, also known as ‘garden of love’ was added to the region in the year 1628.
 The terraced garden, in earlier times, was used by the women of the royal family.
 The fourth terrace is considered to be the most magnificent of the four terraces of the garden.
 It is fitted with a tank, the centre of which has a black stone pavilion.
-Light and music shows organized in this garden are attracts numerous tourists.
+Light and music shows organized in this garden are the main attractions.

 May to August is the best time to visit Kashmir.

-Travellers planning a trip to Kashmir can reach the destination via air, rail and road.
+Travellers planning for a trip to Kashmir can reach the destination via air, rail and road.